Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Mechanical advantage.md

 **Using pulleys and levers to explore mechanical advantage** - Check out this huge tripod with weights and pulleys, then try using pulleys and levers to explore the idea of "mechanical advantage"

-Last initially checked on 2022-02-06 by Andrew Sellek (ads79@cam.ac.uk) and double-checked on 2022-02-09 by Lauren Mason (llm34@cam.ac.uk)
+Last initially checked on 2023-01-14 by Johan Kidger (jpk51@cam.ac.uk) and double-checked on 2022-02-09 by Lauren Mason (llm34@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->